-Tests for SIBO include a breath test which is the usually the preferred route even though it is cumbersome.
+A SIBO breath test which is the usually the preferred route to diagnosing this concern even though it is cumbersome.
 The breath test measures the amount of hydrogen and methane within the body because these gases can only be produced by the bacteria in the intestine.

 Treating SIBO requires patience because like candida overgrowth, relapses can be common.
 The standard treatment is the use of antibiotics for SIBO to destroy all of the bacteria in the small intestine but of course these do destroy the beneficial bacteria in the colon too.

 Initially, it would be prudent to consider the use of a natural remedy which enhances the production of stomach acid.
 This is important because stomach acid helps to break down food into smaller particles so that it does not stagnate in the small intestine.
 This is important to tackle small intestinal bacterial overgrowth because stomach acid kills off bacteria in the small intestines.
 A supplement that increases the amount of hydrochloric acid is Betaine HCl with Pepsin by Lamberts Healthcare.
 This supplement is not suitable for people with peptic ulcers and if you do suffer from peptic ulcers then please use Enhanced Super Digestive Enzymes by Life Extension which simply works to break down food into smaller particles.
 Enhanced Super Digestive Enzymes are not suitable for those who are lactose or gluten intolerant.

-There are natural herbal remedies that may prove to be equally useful at eradicating bacteria – although their role is the same as antibiotics, their use does not increase the chances of antibiotic resistance which is clearly on the increase.
+There are natural herbal remedies for SIBO that may prove to be equally useful at eradicating bacteria – although their role is the same as antibiotics, their use does not increase the chances of antibiotic resistance which is clearly on the increase.
 The herb Goldenseal contains a chemical called berberine which displays potent antimicrobial properties and may prove to be effective treatment for SIBO.
 Nature's Answer Oil of Oregano is an alcohol-free tincture with a high amount of carvacrol to help reduce these numbers of methane dominant SIBO bacteria.